Very excited to be part of the Enquiry Zone!

 My Typical Day

-My days are always quite different – but they usually involve doing lots of exciting experiments in the lab.Read more
+My days are always quite different – but they usually involve teaching the human body to medical students or doing some scientific experiments with my students in the lab

 I’d like to improve the links between schools and the “real life scientists”.
 This might involve getting scientists into schools to talk about their jobs or getting small groups to visit labs and see what we do day-to-day.
 I’ve also thought about building a website that would help to explain science to school pupils in a fun and inspiring way.
 I really love drawing diagrams to help explain scientific principles so could combine my love of science and art together.